aloretocornidez/175-computer-programming/resources/set-up-computer-ece-175.md

 beneficial to your understanding of your computer.
 (Specifically if you are an ECE major).

-**TLDR: Set up an IDE to get yourself going, and if you are an ECE major or a tinkerer, try to set up a Text Editor + Compiler combination.**
+**TLDR: Set up an IDE to get yourself going, use Visual Studio Community or Xcode.
+If you are an ECE major or a tinkerer, try to set up a Text Editor + Compiler combination.**

 ## MacOS